Hokusai: Later life

 The next period, beginning in 1834, saw Hokusai working under the name "Gakyō Rōjin Manji" (画狂老人卍; "The Old Man Mad About Art").
 It was at this time that he produced One Hundred Views of Mount Fuji, another significant series, generally considered "the masterpiece among his landscape picture books".

 In the colophon to this work, Hokusai writes:

 From the age of six, I had a passion for copying the form of things and since the age of fifty I have published many drawings, yet of all I drew by my seventieth year there is nothing worth taking into account.
 At seventy-three years I partly understood the structure of animals, birds, insects and fishes, and the life of grasses and plants.
 And so, at eighty-six I shall progress further; at ninety I shall even further penetrate their secret meaning, and by one hundred I shall perhaps truly have reached the level of the marvellous and divine.
 When I am one hundred and ten, each dot, each line will possess a life of its own.

 A True Mirror of Chinese and Japanese Poetry (Shika shashin kyo), produced in about 1833 to 1834, was printed in extra-long vertical formats resembling the form of Chinese hand scrolls.
 Prints in this series include poems by Chinese and Japanese poets combined with scenes in those countries, and scenes from Noh plays (a form of dance theater predating kabuki).
 Ten designs in this series survive.
+Hokusai's Great Picture Book of Everything, now in the British Museum, a set of drawings from the 1820s to the 1840s, offers unique insights into his practices since the book was never made, so the drawings never destroyed as typically happened in the woodblock making process.
+These images focus on Buddhist India, ancient China and the natural world.